elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 As soon as we subscribe the stages, we should see items being printed to the terminal.
 Notice that, even though we have introduced a sleep command to the consumer, the producers will never overflow the consumer with data.
 That's because the communication between stages is demand-driven.
 The producer can only send items to consumers after the consumers have sent demand upstream.
 Producers must never send more items than consumers have asked.

-One of the beautiful aspects behind GenStage is that, since the communication between stages are handled by the `GenStage` behaviour itself and not the developer, parallelizing stateless stages like our consumers is really straight-forward.
-For example, we could do:
+One consequence of this design decision is that parallelizing stateless stages like the consumer above is really straight-forward:

 ```elixir
 {:ok, a} = GenStage.start_link(A, 0)     # starting from zero